2026 AVC Women's Volleyball Cup

-The 2026 AVC Women's Volleyball Nations Cup will be the second of the newly rebranded AVC Women's Volleyball Nations Cup, and seventh overall edition of the formerly known AVC Women's Challenge Cup, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) with Philippine National Volleyball Federation (PNVF).
-It will be held from 6 to 14 June 2026 in Candon, Ilocos Sur, Philippines.
-This will be the Philippines' second time hosting the tournament after Manila hosted the 2024 edition.
+The 2026 AVC Women's Volleyball Cup was the fifth edition of the AVC Women's Volleyball Cup, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) in cooperation with the ad hoc committee appointed by the Fédération Internationale de Volleyball (FIVB) following the suspension of the Philippine National Volleyball Federation (PNVF).
+It was held from 6 to 14 June 2026 in Candon, Ilocos Sur, Philippines.
+This was the Philippines' second time hosting the tournament after Manila hosted the 2024 edition.

+South Korea won the tournament for the first time in the history of the competition.
+Making their tournament debut following a relegation from the Volleyball Nations League the previous season, the South Korean team lost only two sets throughout the event, both in a five-set pool play match against Chinese Taipei.
+They defeated defending champions Vietnam 3–0 in the semifinals before shutting out Chinese Taipei 3–0 in the final.
+Team captain Kang So-hwi was named the tournament's MVP.

+Chinese Taipei finished as runners-up to claim their first silver medal, following bronze medals in 2023 and 2025.
+Vietnam, the champions of the previous three editions, won the bronze medal by defeating Kazakhstan 3–0 in the third-place match, securing their fourth podium finish in five years.
+Vietnamese captain Trần Thị Thanh Thúy was the tournament's top scorer with 105 total points.

 Host selection

-The hosting rights for the 2026 AVC Women's Volleyball Nations Cup was awarded on 6 September 2025, during the AVC Board of Administration meeting held in AVC House in Bangkok, Thailand.
+The hosting rights for the 2026 AVC Women's Volleyball Cup was awarded on 6 September 2025, during the AVC Board of Administration meeting held in AVC House in Bangkok, Thailand.
 The hosting bid of the Philippines was unanimously voted and approved by the confederation.
 Candon was named as the host city of the tournament with games to be held at the newly refurbished Candon City Arena.
+The indoor arena has hosted the first leg of the 2025 SEA Men's V.League and the 2026 Volleyball All-Star Showcase.